Mobile pantries, disaster relief, community grants also highlight the company’s giving efforts

 About Tyson Foods, Inc.

 Tyson Foods, Inc. (NYSE: TSN) is one of the world’s largest food companies and a recognized leader in protein.
-Founded in 1935 by John W. Tyson and grown under three generations of family leadership, the company has a broad portfolio of products and brands like Tyson®, Jimmy Dean®, Hillshire Farm®, Ball Park®, Wright®, Aidells®, ibp® and State Fair®.
+Founded in 1935 by John W. Tyson and grown under four generations of family leadership, the company has a broad portfolio of products and brands like Tyson®, Jimmy Dean®, Hillshire Farm®, Ball Park®, Wright®, Aidells®, ibp® and State Fair®.
 Tyson Foods innovates continually to make protein more sustainable, tailor food for everywhere it’s available and raise the world’s expectations for how much good food can do.
 Headquartered in Springdale, Arkansas, the company had approximately 137,000 team members as of October 2, 2021.
 Through its Core Values, Tyson Foods strives to operate with integrity, create value for its shareholders, customers, communities and team members and serve as a steward of the animals, land and environment entrusted to it.
 Visit www.tysonfoods.com.

 Media Contact: Derek Burleson, 479-290-6466